WinstonFassett/bolt-syncedstore-yjs-chat-svelte/Workspace.md

 ### Click User name/avatar to View Info Popup

-hover user display name to see username
+hover user display name to see username click username or avatar to view info popup.

 ## Icons

 Uses lucide icons. don't generate SVGs or SVG paths.

+# Autofocus when appropriate

+When opening/clicking a channel or thread link, focus the appropriate message input.

+Also, enter key should submit forms like profile edit.

+# Profile edit should be as usable as / similar to the join form

+i.e. with gravatar preview, etc. be consistent.

 #### Enter/Exit Notifications